Sakib-008/Numerical-Lab-Project/README.md

 ##### Input Format

 ```
-The input is taken from a file named Input.txt.
+The input is taken from a file named LinearEquationInput.txt.

 The first line of input contains an integer n - the number of data points.